chippygames/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 ## Personal Notes and research following this session
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*
+I learned about a  list of things such as alan Turing, the enigma ,the bombe alan turing was an english with many professions mostly in mathematics and computer science.
+He invented